Egamer512/csc208/ch1.1_reading/section_answers.md

 3. If you have 9 comedies and 7 horror movies:

         a.
 How many choices of movies do you have?

         b.
-If you were feeling really bored, what are the total, unique combinations of moviesc can you watch?
+If you were feeling really bored, what are the total, unique combinations of movies can you watch?

 5.

         a.
 If B included the elements of A, then there will be 10 common elements between the 2.

         b.
 Both sets A and B may not have any elements that are the same, so the smallest value would be zero.

         c.
 It is between 15 and 25.
 This is because if Set A and Set B had values where Set B had the values that Set A has, then the amount of distinct values betwene the 2 would be 15.
 If Set A and B did not have any values in common, then it would be 25.
 Of course, it doesn't only have csto be the extremes, so it is between 15 and 25, inclusive.